susam/emfy/README.md

   - Write auto-save files to a separate directory:

     ```elisp
-    (setq auto-save-file-name-transforms '((".*" "~/.emacs.d/backup/" t)))
+    (setq auto-save-file-name-transforms '((".*" "~/.tmp/emacs/auto-save/" t)))
     ```

-    If we open a new file or edit an existing file, say, `foo.txt` and make some changes that have not been saved yet, Emacs automatically creates an auto-save file named `#foo.txt#` in the same directory as `foo.txt` to ensure that the unsaved changes are not lost inadvertently.
+    If we open a new file or edit an existing file, say, `foo.txt` and make some changes that have not been saved yet, Emacs automatically creates an auto-save file named `#foo.txt#` in the same directory as `foo.txt` every 300 keystrokes, or after 30 seconds of inactivity.
+Emacs does this to ensure that the unsaved changes are not lost inadvertently.
 For example, if the system crashes suddenly while we are editing a file `foo.txt`, the auto-save file would keep a copy of our unsaved worked.
 The next time we try to edit `foo.txt`, Emacs would warn that auto-save data already exists and it would then suggest us to recover the auto-save data using `M-x recover-this-file RET`.
 These auto-save files are removed automatically after we save our edits but until then they clutter our working directories.
 The above line of Emacs Lisp code ensures that all auto-save files are written to a separate directory, thus leaving our working directories tidy.

   - Write backup files to a separate directory:

     ```elisp
-    (setq backup-directory-alist '(("." . "~/.emacs.d/backup/")))
+    (setq backup-directory-alist '(("." . "~/.tmp/emacs/backup/")))
     ```

     If we create a new file or edit an existing file, say, `foo.txt`,